goldenfamilyfarms/correlation-station/seefa-om/README.md

-# Observability PoC - End-to-End Correlation System
+# Observability End-to-End Correlation System

 > **Real-time log and trace correlation using OpenTelemetry, Grafana Stack, and a custom FastAPI correlation engine**